garystafford/streaming-sales-generator/README.md

 ## TODO Items

 * ✓ Add the estimated Cost of Goods Sold (COGS) to each product, allowing for gross profit analyses
-* ✓ Add SASL/SCRAM authentication option for Apache Kafka in addition to no authentication (default)
+* ✓ Add SASL/SCRAM authentication option for Apache Kafka in addition to PLAINTEXT
 * ❏ Replace restocking events with broader events topic with event type field: restocking, price change, COGS change, ingredients, etc.
 * ❏ Add hours of operation (e.g., Monday 8AM - 8PM), which impact when sales can be made